sirji-ai/sirji/README.md

 ### Orchestrator

-The Orchestrator is the central component in the Sirji framework, responsible for following:
+The Orchestrator is the central component in the Sirji framework and is responsible for the following:
-- Gathering requirement from the user.
-- Showing list of available recipes to the user and asking for their choice.
+- Showing the list of available recipes to the user and asking them for their choice.
 - Reading the selected recipe and managing the flow & execution of prescribed tasks from the selected recipe.

 ### Agent Sessions